openebs/mayastor-docs/quickstart/deploy-mayastor.md

 {% endtab %}
 {% endtabs %}

-For each resulting Mayastor pod instance, a Mayastor Node \(MSN\) custom resource definition should be created.
-List these definitions and verify that the count meets the expected number and that all nodes are reporting their State as `online`
+The number and status of mayastor pods can be observed by using the Mayastor kubectl plugin.
+Check that the expected number of nodes are reporting their State as `online`

 {% tabs %}
 {% tab title="Command" %}